Culturally and Linguistically Appropriate Services (CLAS)

 Key Terms:

-- Diversity: The practice or quality of including or involving people from a range of different social and ethnic backgrounds and or different genders, sexual orientations, etc. (Webster)
+- Diversity: The practice or quality of including or involving people from a range of different social and ethnic backgrounds and or other genders, sexual orientations, etc. (Webster)

 - Ethics: Moral principles that govern a person’s behavior or the conducting of an activity.
 (Webster)

-- Health Equity: Means that everyone has a fair and just opportunity to be as healthy as possible.
-This requires removing obstacles to health such as poverty and discrimination, and their consequences.
-Including powerlessness and lack of access to good jobs with fair pay, quality, education, housing, safe environments, and healthcare.
+- Health Equity: This means everyone has a fair and just opportunity to be as healthy as possible.
+This requires removing obstacles to health, such as poverty and discrimination, as well as their consequences.
+Including powerlessness and lack of access to good jobs with fair pay, quality education, housing, safe environments, and healthcare.
 (County Health Ranking)

-- Morality: A personal or social set of standards for good or bad behaviors and character, or the quality of being right and honest.
+- Morality: A personal or social set of standards for good or bad behaviors and character or being correct and honest.
 (Cambridge Dictionary)

 Creating Shared Language: